JeevesTakesOver/OBOR/README.md

 fab jenkins_build()
 ```

-Will deploy a local stack of Railtrack, and then proceed to deploy OBOR
+Will deploy an AWS stack of Railtrack, and then proceed to deploy OBOR
-on top of Railtrack using Vagrant.
+on top of Railtrack on AWS.